-In 2016 Ron was a Distinguished Careers Institute Fellow at Stanford University and in 2015 he was a Fellow in the American Leadership Forum — Silicon Valley, Class XXIX.
-He has served on the Board of Overseers of The College of Arts and Science of New York University.
-Ron is on the National Leadership Council of the Positive Coaching Alliance and is a Senior Director on the board of the American Association of Rhodes Scholars.
+In 2016, Ron was a Distinguished Careers Institute Fellow at Stanford University and in 2015 he was a Fellow in the American Leadership Forum — Silicon Valley, Class XXIX.
+He has served on the Board of Overseers of The College of Arts and Science of New York University, on the National Leadership Council of the Positive Coaching Alliance and is a Senior Director on the board of the Association of American Rhodes Scholars.

-An active writer and speaker throughout his career, Ron has spoken and published frequently on a range of legal issues.
-In May 2017 he spoke at the Stanford Law School as part of a day-long program: Athletes, Sports Law, and Policy: An Interdisciplinary Symposium.
-In 2015-2016 he was a regular writer for Forbes.com on ethical and legal issues in sports.
+In 2015-2016, Ron was a regular writer for Forbes.com on ethical and legal issues in sports.
 He was a co-founder of the Institute of Sports Law and Ethics at Santa Clara University.
 He has served as an adjunct professor at the Santa Clara University School of Law, most recently teaching the Sports Law class.
 He has taught regularly in the trial advocacy program at the Stanford Law School.
-His speaking engagements have included addresses to the California Judges Association on the subject of concussions and to the Knight Commission on Intercollegiate Athletics on the subject of amateurism.
-He is a member of the National Leadership Council of the Positive Coaching Alliance and is a Senior Director on the board of the American Association of Rhodes Scholars.

 Selected Publications (a full list of other publications can be viewed here)